lhe17/nebula/README.md

 binomial lognormal mixed model (NGLMM).
 This can be specified through `model="PMM"` and `model="NBLMM"`, respectively.
-The NBLMM is the same model as that adopted in the `glmer.nb` function in the *lme4* R package.
+The NBLMM is the same model as that adopted in the `glmer.nb` function in the *lme4* R package, but is computationally much more efficient by setting `method='LN'`.
 The only difference between NBGMM and NBLMM is that NBGMM uses a gamma distribution for the random effects while the NBLMM uses a lognormal distribution.
-When choosing the NBLMM, `method='HL'` is set automatically.
 The PMM is the fastest among these models.
 Note that the Poisson mixed model (PMM) should not be used to test a cell-level predictor because it only estimates the subject-level overdispersion.
 Here is an example of using the PMM to fit the example data set.

 ### Example